spinnaker/spinnaker.github.io/community/gardening/spin-contrib.md

 ## Install Spinnaker

-Create a repository for yourself based on the [template repository here][tpl].
+Create a repository for yourself based on the [template repository here][tpl] and [clone] it to your local machine.

+The main piece of configuration for our Spinnaker is the `SpinnakerService` manifest.
+This manifest describes what version of Spinnaker we want to deploy, specific configuration for each service (e.g. turning on/off feature flags), and more.

+We manage our configuration files using `kustomize`, which is a tool that allows us to combine and modify partial configurations into a complete manifest that we apply to the cluster.

 If you are new to `kubectl` and `kustomize`, the `kustomization.yaml` file will be your "main" entry point and the files referenced will contain partial